xfrun109/test-td/README.md

 This content was generated based on the `root/README.md` without `using docs/index.md`.

+Below you can find some sample test cases that contain some links:
-This a sample [relative link](relative_link.md) in the same root directory.
+- This a sample [relative link](relative_link.md) in the same root directory.

-Another test case is another [relative link](sub/sub_relative_link.md) that is found in a subdirectory of the repository ROOT directory.
+- Another test case is another [relative link](sub/sub_relative_link.md) that is found in a subdirectory of the repository ROOT directory.